yoasyo25/ruby-submissions/1706-b/2module/job-tracker/aram.md

 * **3: ActiveRecord methods are used appropriately in the database, but some Ruby enumerables may also be used.
 The developer uses ActiveRecord relationships appropriately, and does not call on other classes in their models.**
 * 2: The developer may be calling on other classes in models (e.g. `Category.where(title: title)`), and may struggle to explain choices they made in implementing some functionality.
 * 1: Significant functionality is missing.
 The developer seems to not understand the methods that ActiveRecord makes available.

-- Would like to see any ActiveRecord calls pushed down to the model
-- In the `if` statement in the jobs index, `Job.all.order` is unnecessary as we can just call `Job.order`

 ### 5) Views